Reflect on, review and learn from the physical restraint or seclusion incident

 A structured process that reviews the actions taken during an incident can reduce the use of restrictive practices.

-If appropriate, the student should also be involved, asked how they would like to contribute and who they would like present at the review.
+If appropriate, the student must also be involved, asked how they would like to contribute and who they would like present at the review.
 If appropriate, parents/carers of the student/s can be invited to participate.

-A review of student behaviour that has caused physical harm (to the student or someone else) and necessitated the use of physical restraint or seclusion should address the underlying cause or purpose of the student’s behaviour.
+A review of student behaviour that has caused physical harm (to the student or someone else) and necessitated the use of physical restraint or seclusion must address the underlying cause or purpose of the student’s behaviour.

 Planning for the future